Updated 2022 November 27

 Yes, you can read it here.

 Not at all.
-The commercial PixInsight application only requires an active connection to carry out the online license activation procedure, which is a one-time procedure that takes place the first time you run the PixInsight core application.
+The commercial PixInsight application only requires an active connection to carry out the online license activation procedure, which is a one-time procedure that takes place the first time you run the PixInsight core application on a new machine.
 Once activated, the commercial application does not need an active Internet connection.

 Absolutely not.
 The commercial license gives you the right to use PixInsight on all supported platforms and operating systems.
-This currently includes FreeBSD, Linux, OS X, and Windows.
+This currently includes FreeBSD, Linux, macOS, and Windows.

 Absolutely not.
 Our commercial users have the right to install and use PixInsight on any computer they own.
 The only limit is that only the licensed users have the right to use their copies of PixInsight.
 Other than the fact that a commercial licensee cannot share his/her copy of our software, we impose no restrictions.

 When you run PixInsight on a machine where you don't have a valid license file, the Software Activation window is shown.
 From this window, you can request new activation codes for your license very easily (the instructions to do so are available on the same window).
 The online license activation procedure is safe, fast and simple, and allows you to activate your license in a few minutes.

 However, if you prefer to avoid an online license activation (for example, because you want to use PixInsight on a machine without Internet access), you can copy your license file from one computer where you already have activated your license.

 Your license file is a small plain text file with the name PixInsightLicense.
 It is located on a specific folder on each supported platform: